Travelling to New York with a disability

 Hop on Hop off buses

 Hop on hop off buses are one of the best ways to explore the city.
-Some hop on hop off buses in New York are fully accessible and good value for money, so many people with reduced mobility issues use it as their regular means of transportation while in New York.
+The Hop on Hop off buses are fully accessible and all types of mobility scooters can fit on the bus.
+To get on or off, ask the driver or an employee for assistance.
+You can hop on and hop off any bus, making good value for money as you can also do a lot of sightseeing.
 Even though you won’t be able to get to the top deck, the bottom deck also allows you to see the city.

 New York Taxis